rfitak/Circular_Biology/README.md

 # Plot our circular data in blue
 plot(data.circular, col = "blue")
 ```
 Great job!
-You are now coding!!!
+You are now coding in R!!!
 Next, let's add arrows
 ```R
 # Add arrows for each point